 This is ambiguous and misleading.
 There are three applicable rate limits:

-- 50 certificates per apex domain name (as defined by the Public Suffix List) (regardless of order) per any seven consecutive days
+- 50 certificates per apex domain name (as defined by the Public Suffix List) per any seven consecutive days

 - 100 SANs per certificate